veit/python-basics-tutorial/docs/test/pytest/fixtures.rst

 The ``@pytest.fixture()`` :doc:`decorator </functions/decorators>` is used to
 tell pytest that a function is a fixture.
-If you include the fixture name in the parameter list of a test function, pytest knows that the function should be executed before the test is run.
+If you include the fixture name in the :term:`parameter` list of a test function, pytest knows that the function should be executed before the test is run.
 Fixtures can perform work and also return data to the test function.
 In this case, ``@pytest.fixture()`` decorates the function :func:`some_data`.
 The test :func:`test_some_data` has the name of the fixture, :func:`some_data` as a parameter. pytest recognises this and searches for a fixture with this name.

 Test fixtures in pytest refer to the mechanism that allows the separation of preparation for and cleanup after code from your test functions. pytest handles